Atto Melani

-Atto Melani (30 March 1626, in Pistoia – 4 January 1714, in Paris) was a famous Italian castrato opera singer, also employed as a diplomat and a spy.
+Atto Melani (30 March 1626 – 4 January 1714) was an Italian castrato opera singer, diplomat and spy.

 Life

 Melani was born in Pistoia, the third of seven sons of a local bell-ringer.
 He was castrated at a young age so that he could become a singer.
 Three other brothers also became castrati, along with two cousins.
 His brothers Alessandro Melani and Jacopo Melani both became celebrated composers.